Image: Girl blowing a bubble. Photo by AdinaVoicu / Pixabay.

 with friends new and old, with family from near and far.

-Grant us mindfulness about our food; bless those who grew it,
+Grant us mindfulness about this food; bless those who grew it,

 who picked it, and brought it to market.